 - Change your trays at night before bed

-- Use a jewelry cleaner to clean your trays with a retailer cleaner like they do in the office!
+- Use a jewelry cleaner to clean your trays with a retainer cleaner like they do in the office!

 - Always keep a toothbrush and floss on hand